Originally Published Aug 2016

 5. Taking Responsibility

-Real leadership takes guts, it takes commitment, it takes toughness—and Eisenhower used his skills to free Western civilization.
-Most of us will never be called on to do anything that great, but we need to go out every day and put principles to work and be the best leader we can be.
+Real leadership takes guts.
+It takes commitment; it takes toughness—and Eisenhower used his skills to free Western civilization.
+Most of us will never be called on to do anything that great, but we must go out every day and put our best leadership qualities to work to be the best leader we can be.
+It is up to us to hone our leadership qualities, invest in our personal development, commit to well-rounded problem-solving, and do everything within our power to create and encourage a healthy, successful team.